 - A. Possible sanctions or protective measures that may be imposed for students following the final determination of responsibility include the following: - A.1.
 Reprimand.
 A reprimand is an official written notice that the respondent is in violation of the Code.
-Subsequent violations of the Code will normally be met with more severe sanctions, including conduct probation.
+Subsequent violations of the Code will normally be met with more severe sanctions, including conduct probation. - A.2.
+Conduct Probation.
+Conduct probation is a period of fixed duration during which the fitness of a respondent to continue at the University is evaluated.
+A student or student organization placed on probation is not considered to be in good conduct standing. - A.3.
+Educational or Restorative Measures.
+Educational or restorative measures may include, but are not limited to, the following: - A.4.
+Active or passive sanctions, such as research or reflection papers, projects, meetings, or attending or organizing appropriate educational activities. - A.5.
+A specific number of community restitution hours in which a student or student organization must perform service to a designated community.

-&lt;sup>18 Where a Respondent is both a student and an employee, the Respondent may be subject to any of the sanctions applicable to students or employees.
+&lt;sup>17 Where a Respondent is both a student and an employee, the Respondent may be subject to any of the sanctions applicable to students or employees.

-&lt;sup>19 For crime of violence, or a non-forcible sex offense, the University will disclose, upon request, the results of any disciplinary proceeding conducted to the victim's next of kin, if the alleged victim is deceased.
+&lt;sup>18 For crime of violence, or a non-forcible sex offense, the University will disclose, upon request, the results of any disciplinary proceeding conducted to the victim's next of kin, if the alleged victim is deceased.